 - 1 cup heavy whipping cream

-- In a bowl, dissolve gelatin in boiling water.
+- In a large bowl, dissolve gelatin in boiling water.
 Stir in the juices, apricots and pineapple.
-Transfer to a 13-in. x 9-in. dish coated with cooking spray.
+Transfer to a 13x9-in. dish coated with cooking spray.
 Refrigerate for 30 minutes or until partially set.
 Sprinkle with marshmallows; refrigerate.

 - For topping, combine sugar and flour in a saucepan.
 Gradually whisk in juices.
 Bring to a boil over medium heat; cook and stir for 2 minutes or until thickened.
 Removed from the heat.
 Stir a small amount into egg; return all to the pan, stirring constantly.
 Cook and stir until a thermometer reads 160° and mixture is thickened.
 Remove from the heat; stir in butter.
 Cool to room temperature.